risingwavelabs/risingwave-docs-legacy/docs/ingest/source-types.md

 ) FORMAT PLAIN ENCODE JSON;
 ```

-The configuration of message queues and the starting consumption position are specified through parameters in the `WITH` clause.
-Different connectors have different set of parameters.

-The `FORMAT` parameter represents the organization format of the data and includes the following options:

-- `PLAIN`: No specific data format, and data in this format can be imported into RisingWave using `CREATE SOURCE` and `CREATE TABLE`.
-- `UPSERT`: UPSERT format, where messages consumed from the message queue will perform UPSERT in RisingWave based on the primary key.
-To ensure UPSERT correctness, data in UPSERT format from the message queue can only be imported into RisingWave using `CREATE TABLE`.
-- `DEBEZIUM`, `MAXWELL`, `CANAL`, `DEBEZIUM_MONGO`: Mainstream Change Data Capture (CDC) formats, where messages consumed from the message queue will be processed and imported into RisingWave according to the corresponding CDC format's specification.
-To ensure CDC correctness, data in CDC format from the message queue can only be imported into RisingWave using `CREATE TABLE`.

-The `ENCODE` parameter represents the data encoding and includes the following options:

-- `JSON`: Data serialized in JSON format in the message queue, compatible with all `FORMAT` options.
-- `AVRO`: Data serialized in AVRO format in the message queue, compatible with all `FORMAT` options.
-- `Protobuf`: Data serialized in Protobuf format in the message queue, compatible with `FORMAT PLAIN / UPSERT / CANAL`.
-- `CSV`: Data serialized in CSV format in the message queue, compatible with `FORMAT PLAIN`.
-- `Bytes`: Data exists in the message queue in raw bytes format, compatible with `FORMAT PLAIN`.

 In addition, RisingWave also supports specifying a schema registry for parsing data from the message queue.
 For example: